 I have an addiction to Zeo Zest (lime flavoured fizzy drink) and I keep all the empty bottles.
-They have a really dive design to them and I have been wanted to use them in a project.
+They have a really nice design to them and I have been wanting to use them in a project.
 I decided to make one into a champagne style flute glass.

 If you would sooner watch the process you can see my YouTube video here:

 - Milliput (Epoxy Putty)

 - Wood Glue